mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 expected to be technically competent and repair their own gear if possible, so Technical Services are only called upon for the most difficult jobs.
-The Detached Duty office maintains and assigns the service’s immense fleet of retired starships.
+The Detached Duty office maintains and assigns the service's immense fleet of retired starships.
 They also keep track of the ex-scouts to which these ships have been assigned.
-The phrase ‘Once a scout, always a scout’ is the credo of Detached Duty who track down and assign missions to scouts who have been blessed with the possession of a hardy scout/courier for their own use.
+The phrase 'Once a scout, always a scout' is the credo of Detached Duty who track down and assign missions to scouts who have been blessed with the possession of a hardy scout/courier for their own use.

-The Operations division of each branch – called ‘Ops’ by members of the service – evaluates and assigns all scout missions.
+The Operations division of each branch – called 'Ops' by members of the service – evaluates and assigns all scout missions.
 Jobs in Operations are often thought to be mundane; they are, in fact, anything but.
 Ops